kevinadhiguna/datasets/README.md

-# indonesia-stock-price
+# Stock Price Dataset

-for research purpose only
+A number of stock price datasets from Kaggle.
+For research purpose only.